 This is probably the biggest reason why kids seem to ‘fight‘ sleep.
 Think about it… can you fall to sleep if your mind is racing, or if you’re upset about something or if you’re overstimulated?
 No… and it’s the same for a child.
 There are lots of ways to make sure that a child has released his emotions.
 One of the ways is to allow the emotions to come out through the day, in the form of crying and raging, when they get upset and frustrated.
 If the child hasn’t had the chance to release these emotions, she may find it hard to fall to sleep.
 One thing you an do, especially with babies, is to simply hold them in your arms, look them in the eyes and ‘listen‘ without interrupting with breastfeeding/bottle or dummy or by rocking or patting.
 They will most likely cry.
 And, after they cry, and if they’re tired, they will almost certainly drift off to sleep.
 If you want to learn more about how crying and emotions are link to better sleep, I highly recommend reading the book “Tears and Tantrums” by Aletha Solter.

 If you ask my mother, she will tell you that I was the biggest sleep fighter of all!!!
 And, I remember it!
 I remember sitting lying down on my cot in preschool and kindergarten and being SOOO tired, but not being relaxed enough to fall to sleep.
 It used to get me really upset!
 And, as a teenager, it would sometimes take me up to 2 hours to fall to sleep.
+I would always feel exhausted at the end of school but sleeping was a huge issue for me.
 It’s not wonder that after I started daily meditation, at the age of 19, that I haven’t had a major problem with sleep after that.
 My kids now have a really hard time going to sleep when they have pent up emotions.
 Usually, after a big cry or a big rage, they have a much deeper and more peaceful sleep.

 There are other reasons why a child might not be able to sleep.
 They could include diet, screens, imbalances, illness, etc. This list is just a start, but some of the biggest and most often overlooked reasons why a child ‘resists‘ sleep.